mtd1278/shell/README.md

 get a single command running (probably first a command with no arguments, such as `ls`).

 Next, add built-in commands.
 Then, try working on redirection.
-Finally, think about parallel commands.
-Each of these requires a little more effort on parsing, but each should not be too hard to implement.

 At some point, you should make sure your code is robust to white space of various kinds, including spaces (` `) and tabs (`\t`).
-In general, the user should be able to put variable amounts of white space before and after commands, arguments, and various operators; however, the operators (redirection and parallel commands) do not require whitespace.
+In general, the user should be able to put variable amounts of white space before and after commands, arguments, and various operators; however, the redirection operator does not require whitespace.

 Check the return codes of all system calls from the very beginning of your work.
 This will often catch errors in how you are invoking these new system